Friday, November 13, 2026, 12-3PM USA ET

 Graduate students, particularly doctoral students at any stage of the intersectional dissertation process.

 - Avoid getting stuck.
 Intersectionality research can be complex and overwhelming.
-We’ll share tips and strategies to keep you on track.
+We’ll

-- Find community.
-Join a supportive community of others working on intersectional dissertations.
+share tips and strategies to keep you on track. - Find community.
+Join a supportive community of others working on intersectional theses or dissertations.

 It’s a blend of didactic, interactive, and small group activities focused on these topics:

-- The joys and challenges of the intersectional dissertation
+- The joys and challenges of the intersectional dissertation.

 - Intersectionality models/designs